Timmins: Provincial

 The city was represented in the Legislative Assembly of Ontario by MPP Gilles Bisson from 1990 until 2022, when he was defeated by Pirie.

 Federal

-The Member of Parliament for Timmins-James Bay is currently Charlie Angus.
+The Member of Parliament for Kapuskasing—Timmins—Mushkegowuk is Gaétan Malette.

 Education

-Postsecondary education
+Post secondary education

-The two main postsecondary institutions in Timmins is Northern College, a College of Applied Arts and Technology and Collège Boréal, which also has a sister campus of Université de Hearst.
+The two main Post secondary institutions in Timmins is Northern College, a College of Applied Arts and Technology and Collège Boréal, which also has a sister campus of Université de Hearst.
 Algoma University also offers degrees in Social Work and Community Development on the Northern College Campus in South Porcupine.

 School boards

 Four school boards serve the City of Timmins: